sagiegurari/duckscript/docs/_includes/content.md

 We will understand more and breakdown this down in the following sections.

+*Running the duck command without any arguments will open up the repl mode.*

 <a name="tutorial-commands"></a>
 ### Commands
 Commands are the basis of everything in duckscript.<br>